UMBC is Test-Optional for Fall 2021

 Admission to UMBC is quite competitive.
 We are looking for students who are academically well prepared and serious about their education.
 Students must have strong English language skills and have a good understanding of the challenges and excitement that living in a new culture can bring.

 You must have a high school diploma or its equivalent and have strong marks.
 Other criteria may be considered as appropriate.
-First-year students who wish to be considered for merit scholarships must sit for the SAT.
-Otherwise, students educated overseas do not need to sit for the SAT.

 Please submit an official or attested copy of your secondary school academic record showing courses and grades received; mark sheets; examination results; and/or leaving results, as appropriate for the country’s educational system.
 All documents must be translated to English.
 Translations must be as literal as possible, with no attempt to translate information into the U.S. educational system.